ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/simple-javascript-theme-toggle.md

 I hope you enjoyed and understood my first technical blog.
 I'm looking forward to doing more of these in the future.

-If you have any questions or issues using ezToggle please don't hesitate to reach out to me via twitter or [my website](https://theryanfurrer.dev/contact).
+If you have any questions or issues using ezToggle please don't hesitate to reach out to me via [Twitter](https://twitter.com/TheRyanFurrer) or [my website](https://theryanfurrer.dev/contact).

 ### References